LezWatch/lwtv-underscores/readme.md

 * `package-lock.json` - Saved package.json data
 * `package.json` - NPM configuration, commands, and libraries used
 * `phpcs.xml.dist` - PHPCS configuration
+* `postinstall.js` - script run at the end of NPM to move files to the correct location.